muhamad-mamoun/LED-matrix-display/README.md

 ## Contact

-If you have any questions or need permission for commercial use, please contact the project owner: muhamadmamoun@gmail.com
+If you have any questions or need permission for commercial use, please contact me: muhamadmamoun@gmail.com